AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 {sample :width 688 :height 50}BCT\_Sparkline\_Chart\_01{sample}

-All titles are disabled by default, so we have to put them in visible mode and set.
+All titles are disabled by default, so we have to put them in visible mode.

 ```
   //setting the titles